bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To assemble the center panels you will need the following tools and items:

-- 2 front center panels (included with ROV)
+- 2 front center panels
-- 2 rear center panels (included with ROV)
+- 2 rear center panels
-- threadlocker (not included)
+- threadlocker
-- The bag with 8 M4x18 socket head cap screws (included with ROV)
+- The bag with 8 M4x18 socket head cap screws
-- 3 mm allen hex key (included with ROV)
+- 3 mm allen hex key

-1. Apply one or two drops of threadlocker to the end of 8 M4x18.
+1. Apply one drop of threadlocker to the end of each of the 8 M4x18 screws.

-2. Attach the electronics enclosure cradle to the rear center panels.
+2. Attach one of the electronics enclosure cradle to the rear center panels.

 	<img src="/brov2//cad/brov-assembly-step3-annotated.png" class="img-responsive" style="max-width:700px" />

-3. Attach the electronics enclosure cradle to the front center panels.
+3. Attach the other electronics enclosure cradle to the front center panels.

 	<img src="/brov2//cad/brov-assembly-step4-annotated.png" class="img-responsive" style="max-width:700px" />